 A cylinder-shaped pasta that takes its name from being shaped like a quill (with tapered ends that resemble a pen point).
 It’s a popular choice thanks to its versatility.

-Soft and doughy, gnocchi is pasta and potato blend dumplings that are the very vision of comfort food.
+Soft and doughy, gnocchi is pasta and potato blended into dumplings that are the very vision of comfort food.

-The envelope pasta, Ravioli can be flat, round, or square little parcels that are usually crimped at the edges and packed with different fillings.
+The envelope pasta, Ravioli can be flat, round, or square little parcels that're usually crimped at the edges and packed with different fillings.

 Types of Noodles

 Long and winding (like the noodle itself), the history of this all-important food has been traced back to beginning 4000 years ago.
 An old earthen dish was found in China and this dish contained remnants of ancient noodles from the Han dynasty.
 Noodles branched out from China across to Japan in the 9th century and then onto Korea in the 14th century before making it across the ocean.

 Now noodles are one of the world’s favorite dishes and whether it's your favorite ramen joint or a quick and clean stay at home instant supper, these noodles have traveled across the centuries to keep us full and happy.
 Take a look at the oodles of noodles out there that are still leading a dynasty…

 A thick type of egg wheat noodle that is often used in the dish Lo Mein.
 Lo Mein takes its etymology from the Chinese Lao Mian, which means to stir or mix up noodles.
 As Lo Mein has grown to become such a popular dish in the US, the name is often used to refer to not just the dish, but the kind of noodle used in the dish too.